julian-molina/Documentation/pages/suite/suite-arranging-dashboard.md

 **2. To adjust the size of a time machine** left-click and drag a border.
 The operation affects the size of the time machine without affecting the scale.

-**3. To adjust the size of a time machine keeping the same data in view** right-click and drag a border.
+**3. To adjust the size of a time machine keeping the same data in view** hit <kbd>Shift</kbd>, left-click and drag a border.
 The operation affects the size of the time machine and, at the same time, adjusts the scale so that the same data remains in view.

 **4. To adjust the aspect ratio of a time machine to fit your screen** use the following hot-key combination when the mouse pointer is over the chart: <kbd>Ctrl or &#8984;</kbd> + <kbd>Shift</kbd> + <kbd>A</kbd>.